gzluo/PBR_training/README.md

 It is designed to contain Chinese and English version.

+* Run Ipython notebook in linux by typing `ipython notebook` in terminal and windows using `start_Ipython_notebook_in_windows_PleaseChangeTargetDir.bat`.
+Do remember changing running dir.

 * Watch this in [nbviewer](http://nbviewer.ipython.org/) in format like `http://nbviewer.ipython.org/github/Tong-Chen/PBR_training/blob/master/PBR_training-chinese.html`.

 * Transfer to other formats: